SolomonPerkins/solomonperkins.github.io/_posts/2017-01-07-How-I-made-it-through-College-Without-A-Loan.md

 tags: education university SLB money family
 date: 2017-01-07
 read_time: 10 min
-introduction: Attending and successfully completing university is an aspiration of many, however the main challenge facing most families is the cost.
+introduction: Attending and successfully completing university is the aspiration of many, however the main challenge facing most families is the financial burden.
 Despite the various challenges I was able to accomplish this dream by funding my tertiary education without the need for a loan from the SLB.
-I wish to share how I manage to pull of such a difficult.
+Let me tell you how I did it.
 ---

 !["College Life"](/images/blog/people-coffee-notes-tea.jpg){:target="_blank"}